Pedestrian Accident Lawyer in Allentown, PA

-Over the most recent decade from 2010 to 2019, the Governor’s Highway Safety Association (GHSA) reports that the number of U.S. pedestrian fatalities increased by 46%.
+Over the past decade, from 2010 to 2019, the Governor’s Highway Safety Association (GHSA) reports that pedestrian fatalities in the U.S. increased by 46%.
 The 2010 fatalities amounted to 4,302 and increased by almost 2,000 by 2019.
-Interestingly, overall traffic fatalities only amounted to a 5% increase in that same time period.
+Interestingly, overall traffic fatalities increased by only 5% in that same time period.

 Pedestrian accidents can be devastating.
-It goes without saying that in a pedestrian vs motor vehicle collision, pedestrians can incur serious life-changing injuries.
-If you were in a pedestrian accident, you need a Pennsylvania pedestrian accident lawyer who understands your needs and the best strategy to get you the compensation you deserve.
+It goes without saying that in a pedestrian vs motor vehicle collision, pedestrians can incur serious, life-changing injuries.
+If you were in a pedestrian accident, you need a Pennsylvania personal injury lawyer who understands your needs and the best strategy to get you the compensation you deserve.

 Causes Of Pedestrian Accidents In Pennsylvania